bnyeggen/lash/README.md

 ROADMAP:

-- Support for fixed-length records and fixed-key, variable-value records
+- Support for fixed-length records and fixed-key, variable-value records.
+Refactor the Record & WritethruRecord classes to support them.
 - Serialization wrappers for using Java objects as keys and values
 - API for record -> record pointers to support multiple indexes over a primary map
-- Make more configurable w/ a factory, specifically for:
+- Make more configurable, specifically for:
   - Lock striping
-  - Read/write vs. mutex locks
   - Load targets
-  - Concurrent linear hashing vs. blocking and rehashing in multiple dedicated threads
+  - Rehashing scheme; r/w vs. mutex locks
-- Write caching improvements
+- Write caching improvements (seems to be particularly necessary w/ default Linux FS settings)
+- Test avoiding some locks via volatile read/writes, a la ConcurrentHashMap